 Changeworx also collaborates with clients who seek to leverage our character-based storytelling expertise to create original content that serves their organizations and brands.
 We offer a full range of production services and creative consultation, supported by a network of specialized expert talent.
 Notable work for clients includes short films about an activist & her innovative work in Basra, Iraq, for National Endowment for Democracy; a film about transformational retreats for Sustained Dialogue Institute; and a film promoting renowned Jazz Bassist Marcus Miller’s album Renaissance.

-Jonathan Goodman Levitt is an award-winning New York-based filmmaker and the founder of Changeworx.
-His films as a director and/or producer have been supported by broadcasters and funders including BBC, PBS, NHK-Japan, Ford Foundation, Tribeca Film Institute and Sundance Documentary Fund.
-Since 1999, Jonathan has worked on films which have followed people from five continents over multiple years.Read more...
+Jonathan is an Emmy-nominated filmmaker and the founder of Changeworx.
+His films as a director and/or producer have been supported by broadcasters and funders including BBC, PBS, Netflix, NHK-Japan, Ford Foundation, Tribeca Film Institute and Sundance Institute.
+Documentaries he’s worked on have followed people from five continents for multiple years.Read more...